dprint/dprint/website/plugins/prettier.md

 <div class="message is-warning">
   <div class="message-body">
     This is a process plugin.
-Using this will cause the CLI to download, run, and communicate with a separate process that is not sandboxed (unlike WASM plugins).
+Using this will cause the CLI to download, run, and communicate with a separate process that is not sandboxed (unlike Wasm plugins).
   </div>
 </div>